Casanova's Big Night

 Casanova's Big Night is a 1954 American comedy film starring Bob Hope and Joan Fontaine, which is a spoof of swashbuckling historical adventure films.
 It was directed by Norman Z. McLeod.

 Hope plays a tailor who impersonates Giacomo Casanova, the great lover.
-The film also stars Audrey Dalton, Basil Rathbone, Hugh Marlowe, John Carradine, Hope Emerson, Lon Chaney, Jr., Raymond Burr, Natalie Schafer, and Vincent Price (in a cameo appearance as the real Casanova).
+The film also stars Audrey Dalton, Basil Rathbone, Hugh Marlowe, John Carradine, Hope Emerson, Lon Chaney Jr., Raymond Burr, Natalie Schafer, and Vincent Price (in a cameo appearance as the real Casanova).

 Plot

 Pippo, a tailor, impersonates Casanova to woo the girls, particularly the widow Bruni.
 Casanova has left town, pursued by creditors who persuade Pippo to impersonate Casanova at the behest of a Genoan family that will pay "Casanova" to test the fidelity of the son's betrothed.

 Pippo, the widow Bruni and Casanova's valet Lucio travel to Venice.
 The Doge of Venice, "a snake with whiskers," to use Pippo's description, intends to use the intended seduction as an excuse to wage war against Genoa.
 After many humorous adventures, exploiting Pippo's traits of vanity, arrogance and cowardice, the heroine so impresses Pippo with her dignity that he refuses to cooperate in the plot to ruin her character.
-He is arrested by the Doge and sentenced to death by be heading.
+He is arrested by the Doge and sentenced to death by beheading.
 A desperate Pippo turns the audience for help, but is shocked when they prefer that he lose his head.